hydrusnetwork/hydrus/docs/developer_api.md

 ```

 Response:
-:   A PNG, JPEG, or WEBP file of the image as would be rendered in the client, optionally resized as specified in the query parameters.
+:   A PNG (or APNG), JPEG, or WEBP file of the image as would be rendered in the client, optionally resized as specified in the query parameters.
 It will be converted to sRGB color if the file had a color profile but the rendered file will not have any color profile.

 By default, this will set the `Content-Disposition` header to `inline`, which causes a web browser to show the file.
 If you set `download=true`, it will set it to `attachment`, which triggers the browser to automatically download it (or open the 'save as' dialog) instead.